SYND-GITHUB/JobAudition/README.md

 # JobAudition

-This application has a primary feature that takes a user comment as input and returns a JSON string containing information about it content:
+This application has a primary feature that takes a user comment as input and returns a JSON string containing information about its content:
 - Mention: a way to mention a user.
 Always starts with an '@' and ends when hitting a non-word character.
 - Link: Any URLs contained in the message, along with the page's title.